splunk/public-o11y-docs/gdi/prometheus.rst

    monitors-prometheus/prometheus-node
    monitors-prometheus/prometheus-velero

+Splunk Observability Cloud offers the following OTel solutions to monitor applications and services that expose metrics in the Prometheus format:

+* :ref:`prometheus-receiver`.
 You can use the OpenTelementry native Prometheus receiver to gather metrics from any software, tool or service that exposes metrics in the Prometheus format, such as Ansible Tower (AWX), CockroachDB, Docker Daemon, Doorman, Etcd, Flink, Grafana, PATROL, Traefik, or Zipkin.
-See more at :ref:`prometheus-receiver`.

-Splunk Observability Cloud offers the following solutions:

-* :ref:`prometheus-generic`
-* :ref:`prometheus-receiver`
+* :ref:`prometheus-generic`.

-* See a complete list of third-party applications compatible with Prometheus in :new-page:`Prometheus' official documentation <https://prometheus.io/docs/instrumenting/exporters/>`.
+You can find the complete list of third-party applications compatible with Prometheus in :new-page:`Prometheus' official documentation <https://prometheus.io/docs/instrumenting/exporters/>`.

-See also:
+The following Smart Agent monitors are also available:

 * :ref:`prometheus-exporter`
 * :ref:`prometheus-go`